xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 In our framing, every type $t \in T$ can be defined by a 4-bit coordinate when fixing a dichotomy system, so that: $$\chi(t) = (\mathfrak{D}_{1}(t), \mathfrak{D}_{2}(t), \mathfrak{D}_{3}(t), \mathfrak{D}_{4}(t)) \in \mathbb{Z}^4_{2}$$where $\mathfrak{D}_i(t) \in \{0, 1\}$ is the trait value of $t$ on the $i$-th dichotomy.

 We fix $t_0 = \text{ILE}$ as the zero vector, so that: $$\chi(t_{0}) = (0, 0, 0, 0)$$then for any other type $t$ the selector bit vector is defined by $$\chi(t)-\chi(t_{0}) = \chi(t).$$
+*Interpretation.* Selector dichotomies do not generate new relations.
+Rather, they choose among affine representatives of a fixed coset in $I_{\mathcal{D}_i}$, resolving ambiguity introduced by variance.

 ### The Intersection

 Let each selector dichotomy $D_s \in \mathcal{S}_i$ induce a partition: $$ T = T_{s,0} \sqcup T_{s,1}. $$